What is Google Analytics And Why Do I Need To Use It?

 You can also opt into additional reports, such as "affinity categories" and "in-market segments".
 These are useful if you want to reach a certain target demographic or appeal to certain interests.
 However, when you enable these complex features, your tracking code changes and you must re-submit it via SITE123.

-The modern website is capable of reaching more people than ever before.
+Summary The modern website is capable of reaching more people than ever before.
 It can also discreetly collect data about these people, giving you a better handle on the patterns, search engine queries, referral links, and demographics with which you're having the most success.
 Harness the power of Google Analytics to build your website and watch it blossom.